annennenne/PCADSC/README.md

 install_github('annepetersen1/PCADSC')
 ```

-The basic functionality of the packages can be inspected using the following lines of code:
+The basic functionality of the package can be inspected using the following lines of code:
 ```{r}
 library(PCADSC)